MicrosoftDocs/visualstudio-docs/docs/profiling/how-to-attach-the-profiler-to-a-native-stand-alone-application-and-collect-concurrency-data-by-using-the-command-line.md

 ms.workload:
   - "cplusplus"
 ---
-# How to: Attach the Profiler to a Native Stand-Alone Application and Collect Concurrency Data by Using the Command Line
+# How to: Attach the profiler to a native stand-alone application and collect concurrency data by using the command line
-This topic describes how to use [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] Profiling Tools command-line tools to attach the profiler to a running native (C/C++) stand-alone application and collect thread contention data.
+This article describes how to use [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] Profiling Tools command-line tools to attach the profiler to a running native (C/C++) stand-alone application and collect thread contention data.

 > [!NOTE]
 >  Command-line tools of the Profiling Tools are located in the \Team Tools\Performance Tools subdirectory of the Visual Studio installation directory.
 On 64-bit computers, both 64-bit and 32-bit versions of the tools are available.
 To use the profiler command-line tools, you must add the tools path to the PATH environment variable of the **Command Prompt** window or add it to the command itself.
 For more information, see [Specifying the Path to Command Line Tools](../profiling/specifying-the-path-to-profiling-tools-command-line-tools.md).